felipecoloma/Retail-Sales-Analysis-with-MYSQL/README.md

 # Retail Sales Analysis with SQL

-This project simulates a complete sales analysis for **Extreme Sport HOUSE**, a mountain and adventure gear distributor.
+This project simulates a complete sales analysis for **Extreme Sport House**, a mountain and adventure gear distributor.
 Using real-world business logic and **MySQL**, this analysis covers the company's retail performance across multiple sales channels and store locations.

 The goal is to clean and transform raw sales data, analyze key business metrics, identify top-performing products, and develop data-driven recommendations — all using MYSQL.

 # Business Context

-**Extreme Sport HOUSE** distributes technical gear for trekking, mountaineering, climbing, and outdoor adventures.
+**Extreme Sport House** distributes technical gear for trekking, mountaineering, climbing, and outdoor adventures.
 The company operates through physical stores, online channels, and external retailers.
-This analysis focuses on data from **2020 to 2022**, offering insights to support decision-making in product performance, client segmentation, and sales strategies.
+This analysis focuses on data from 2020 to 2022, offering insights to support decision-making in **product performance**, **client segmentation**, and **sales strategies**.

 # Key Highlights